Container Gardens: Landscaping for Renters

 It’s the renter’s dilemma: do you live with parts of your space that you dislike or do you risk losing your security deposit to change them?
 We can’t help you out with that terrible bathroom grout or oddly colored carpet in your bedroom, but when it comes to outdoor space, we’ve got a solution.
 If you want to landscape your space in a way you can remove without a trace, choose a container garden.
 When you move out, all you need to do it pack up your pots and your landlord will be none the wiser.

-Plants are expensive, especially if you want large-scale ones to capitalize on the plant-focused design trends taking over in 2019.
+Plants are expensive, especially if you want large-scale ones to capitalize on the plant-focused design trends taking over.
 And it’s a real shame to dump money into something you’re going to have to leave behind when you hand over your keys.

 But with a container garden, you don’t have to worry.
 All your lovely plants can come with you wherever you relocate to next.

 Oftentimes if you’re renting, space is tight.
 You want to make your rental feel like your own, but options can feel limited.
 Expanding your design into your outdoor areas expands your opportunity to make your rental feel like home.
 And it can take formerly dreary areas — like a concrete patio or plain front steps — and transform them.

 And planters are pretty versatile these days.
 You can get ultra-mod monochromatic concrete ones, metal ones, and patterned ones.
 You can go with the classic terracotta or put your plants in rustic-inspired wooden planter boxes.
 Your options are endless, which means your design options are, too.
 You can use the containers you pick to set the tone for your outdoor space.
 It’s where your green thumb meets exterior design.